Zudjo/prestashop-helper/README.md

 This script helps install git-cloned prestashop 8.0.4 repository on windows.

+# Automatic

+Run `.\prestashop-helper.ps1` and everything will be taken care of, except for the PrestaShopException and future assets compilations.

+# Manually

 ## Set up XAMPP

 1. Install XAMPP with PHP 8.1.17 (link [here](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/8.1.17/xampp-windows-x64-8.1.17-0-VS16-installer.exe))